semgrep/semgrep-docs/docs/semgrep-code/overview.md

 * Send alerts and notifications or create tickets to track findings identified by Code;
 * Customize the way Semgrep scans your projects;
 * Manage your users and facilitate team collaboration in remediating security issues.

+## OSS vs. Pro Engine

+By default, Code is powered by Semgrep's OSS engine.
+It can analyze interactions within a single function (this process is known as intraprocedural analysis), and its smaller scope of analysis makes it faster and easier to integrate into developer workflows.

+However, if you would like cross-file analysis and cross-function analysis (also known as interfile analysis and interprocedural analysis, respectively), please consider using the [Pro engine](/semgrep-code/semgrep-pro-engine-intro/).

 ## Next steps